dterstege/dterstege/README.md

-Dylan Terstege
+Dylan Terstege, Ph.D.
 -------------------

-I am a neuroscience PhD studying in the [Epp Lab](https://epplab.com) in the Hotchkiss Brain Institute at the University of Calgary.
+I obtained a PhD in neuroscience in the [Epp Lab](https://epplab.com), part of the Hotchkiss Brain Institute at the University of Calgary.

 ## Academic Interests